 Emissions From Client Events

-We estimated the 2016 carbon footprint of the events we’ve organised for our clients at 951,846 metric tons CO2e.
-In 2016, we welcomed over 1.5 million delegates to our events, an increase of around 47,000 delegates compared to 2014.
+We estimated the 2017 carbon footprint of the events we’ve organised for our clients at 960,000 metric tons CO2e.
+In 2017, we welcomed over 1.2 million delegates to our events.
 With our client event emissions representing over 99% of our total footprint, they are clearly one of our key material issues.

 To reduce these client-created emissions we need to constantly innovate actions to offer better meeting solution technologies, rethink where we locate events, educate and raise awareness about sustainability within our value chain, and create new services to help our clients.
 This is driving us to focus energy and resources into developing an industry leading digitisation strategy.